rwxrob/zet/20220227161623/README.md

 When you see a nearly empty `Color` struct with an `Fprintf` method just to print a fucking color change to the screen you can absolutely smell the Java stank from a mile away.
-This personal has fucking idea how terminal programming works, they just wanted their pretty colors, and so did everyone else, now it's the dominant package despite how uninformed its design decisions were.
+This personal has no fucking idea how terminal programming works, they just wanted their pretty colors, and so did everyone else, now it's the dominant package despite how uninformed its design decisions were.